Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 If we really have a metaphysical "soul", then just how would that re-attach to the physical form you transport elsewhere?

-I liked how Dark Matter handled this better, where they created a clone at the destination while you were cryogenically stored at the origin, then if the clone made it back to th
+I liked how Dark Matter handled this better, where they created a clone at the destination while you were cryogenically stored at the origin, then if the clone made it back to the transmitter without dying you would get all of the memories of what happened.

-Devices to facilitate telling a story vs. futurism (Score:2)
+Devices to facilitate telling a story vs. futurism (Score:4, Insightful)

 The Star Trek Transporter is a device invented to facilitate telling a story.
 There was 50 minutes.
 Obviously they could get in their space shuttle and land on the planet, get from the clear place they chose to the town, and then start the story.
 Or they could beam in.

 There is also the fact that the way the communicators work is elided in the story.
-Obviously the channel can't be open until you say the name of the person you're calling, and even with some speeding up of the original audio it's going to take
+Obviously the channel can't be open until you say the name of the person you're calling, and even with some speeding up of the original audio it's going to take a second or two for them to catch up and respond.
+But nobody waits for the phone to ring on Star Trek.

+And of course the data transfer method of the future is to give someone your tablet

 Yes and No (Score:2)